Top Ten Nutritional Myths.

 Good Calories, Bad Calories by Gary Taubes

 This is a must read book.
-Gary Taubes is an award winning science who has specialized in exposing misleading, incorrect or fraudulent science.
-His seven year research in every science connected with the impact of nutrition on health, shows us that almost everything we believe about the nature of a healthy diet is wrong.
-For decades we have been taught that fat is bad for us, carbohydrates better, and that the key to a healthy weight is eating less and exercising more.
+Gary Taubes is an award- winning scientist who has specialized in exposing misleading, incorrect, or fraudulent science.
+His seven- year research in every science connected with the impact of nutrition on health shows us that almost everything we believe about the nature of a healthy diet is wrong.
+For decades we have been taught that fat is bad for us, carbohydrates are better, and that the key to a healthy weight is eating less and exercising more.
 Yet with more and more people acting on the advice, we have seen unprecedented epidemics of obesity and diabetes.

-Taubes argues persuasively that the problem lies in refined carbohydrates (white flour, sugar, easily digested starches) -- via their dramatic effect on insulin, the hormone that regulates fat accumulation -- and that the key to good health is the kind of calories we take in, not the number.
-There are good calories and bad ones.
+Taubes argues persuasively that the problem lies in refined carbohydrates (white flour, sugar, easily digested starches) via their dramatic effect on insulin -- the hormone that regulates fat accumulation -- and that the key to good health is the kind of calories we take in, not the number.
+There are good and bad calories.
 Taubes traces how the common assumption that carbohydrates are fattening was abandoned in the 1960s when fat and cholesterol were blamed for heart disease and then -- wrongly -- were seen as the causes of a host of other maladies, including cancer.
-He shows us how these unproven hypotheses were emphatically embraced by authorities in nutrition, public health, and clinical medicine, in spite of how well-conceived clinical trials have consistently refuted them.
-He also documents the dietary trials of carbohydrate-restriction, which consistently show that the fewer carbohydrates we consume, the leaner we will be.
+He shows us how these unproven hypotheses were emphatically embraced by authorities in nutrition, public health, and clinical medicine in spite of how well-conceived clinical trials have consistently refuted them.
+He also documents the dietary trials of carbohydrate-restriction which consistently show that the fewer carbohydrates we consume the leaner we will be.

 MEDICAL DISCLAIMER: All information is intended for your general knowledge only and is not a substitute for medical advice or treatment for specific medical conditions.
 You should seek prompt medical care for any specific health issues and consult your physician before starting a new fitness or nutrition regimen.
 The information contained in this online site and email is presented in summary form only and intended to provide broad consumer understanding and knowledge of dietary supplements.
 The information should not be considered complete and should not be used in place of a visit, call, consultation or advice of your physician or other health care provider.
 We do not recommend the self-management of health problems.
 Information obtained by using our services is not exhaustive and does not cover all diseases, ailments, physical conditions or their treatment.
 Should you have any health care related questions, please call or see your physician or other health care provider promptly.
 You should never disregard medical advice or delay in seeking it because of something you have read here.
 We strongly suggest you select a physician who is knowledgeable and supportive of the low-carbohydrate diet.
 Many of the physicians listed on this page have health clinics.